 3. Go to the Gilralfaro Viewpoint

 Looking for the best viewpoint in Málaga?
 Head to the Gibralfaro Viewpoint at the Gibralfaro Castle!
 Go during golden hour and stay for the sunset.
+It’s definitely one of the most romantic things to do in Malaga.
 The view of the city changes as the sun goes down and the lights sparkle throughout the city.
 You’ll see a clear shot of the ferris wheel and the Plaza de Toros, where different events take place including bull-fighting (controversial but yes, it still happens here in Málaga).

 4. Take a Walk around Muelle Uno